-PROGRAM ELIGIBLE PROJECTS TERMS ELIGIBLE RECIPIENTS MAXIMUM AMOUNT SPECIAL REQUIREMENTS APPLICATION DEADLINE COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) Water and wastewater Grants only CDBG non-entitlement municipality or county; districts and private systems are eligible sub-recipients \$500,000 (guideline) - Local cash participation - Low/mod income - Davis-Bacon wages - NEPA Varies - generally in the first quarter of each year Contact DOLA field staff U.S. ECONOMIC DEVELOPMENT ADMINISTRATION (EDA) Water and wastewater Grants only Governmental units and non-profit organizations No limit (subject to federal appropriation) Must be in economically distressed areas & tied to permanent private sector jobs and investments.
-Ongoing DWRF and WPCRF PLANNING AND DESIGN AND DESIGN AND ENGINEERING GRANTS Project must be on either the Drinking Water Revolving Fund (DWRF) or the Water Pollution Control Revolving Fund (WPCRF) Eligibility List Grants only Local government entities with populations <10,000; MHI less than statewide median \$10,000 with 20% local match for planning and design Up to \$250,000 with local match for design and engineering grants - Currently required to borrow project's construction funds from the SRF unless a waiver is received from CWRPDA's Board of Directors Ongoing CWCB WATER CONSERVATION & DROUGHT MITIGATION PLANNING GRANT PROGRAM Water Conservation Planning; Drought Mitigation Planning Grants only Any private or other publicly owned utility that provides at retail two thousand acre-feet of water or more annually.
+PROGRAM ELIGIBLE PROJECTS TERMS ELIGIBLE RECIPIENTS MAXIMUM AMOUNT SPECIAL REQUIREMENTS APPLICATION DEADLINE COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) Water and wastewater Grants only CDBG non-entitlement municipality or county; districts and private systems are eligible sub-recipients \$600,000 (guideline) - Local cash participation is suggested - Low/moderate income - Davis-Bacon wages - NEPA 1 Varies - generally in the first quarter of each year - contact DOLA field staff U.S. ECONOMIC DEVELOPMENT ADMINISTRATION (EDA) Water and wastewater Grants only Governmental units and non- profit organizations No limit (subject to federal appropriation) Must be in economically distressed areas & tied to permanent private sector jobs and investments.
+Ongoing DWRF and WPCRF PLANNING GRANTS AND DESIGN AND ENGINEERING GRANTS Water and wastewater Grants only - Disadvantaged local governments and private non-profit drinking water systems (planning grants only) - Population served <10,000 - MHI 80% or less than statewide median - Design and Engineering grants only available to governmental agencies Up to \$10,000 with 20% local match for Planning Grants Up to \$250,000 based on project size and scope with 20% local match for Design and Engineering Grants - Planning grant recipients prepare and submit a Project Needs Assessment (PNA) - Seek SRF loan funds or grant must be paid back (may request waiver from repayment from CWRPDA's Board of Directors) Ongoing CWCB WATER CONSERVATION & DROUGHT MITIGATION PLANNING GRANT PROGRAM - Water Conservation Planning - Drought Mitigation Planning Grants only Any private or publicly owned utility that provides at retail two thousand acre-feet of water or more annually.
 Monies for drought planning are available to state and local governmental entities.
-No limit, as long as funding is available Water cons. plans must meet the requirements of §37-60-126 (6) C.R.S.
+No limit, as long as funding is available Water conservation plans must meet the requirements of §37-60-126 (6) C.R.S.
 Grant apps must follow CWCB Guidelines.
 Grants under \$50K can be approved by staff.
 Grants over \$50K need CWCB Board approval.
 July 1 st - Feb 1st.
 CWCB WATER EFFICIENCY GRANT PROGRAM To aid in achieving goals in Water Conservation Plans.
 To promote the benefits of water resource conservation for education and outreach aimed at demonstrating the benefits of water efficiency.
-Grants only Covered entities that have a current or future total annual demand of 2,000 acre-feet or more.
+Grants only Covered entities with a current or future total annual demand of 2,000 acre-feet or more.
 Public or private agencies whose primary purpose is to promote the benefits of water conservation.
 No limit, as long as funding is available Grant applications must meet applicable criteria outlined in CWCB Guidelines.
 Grants under \$50K can be approved by staff.
 Grants over \$50K need Board approval.
 Applications can be submitted at any time during the year but must be received by the 1 st of the month prior to a Board meeting.
-CWCB WATER SUPPLY RESERVE ACCOUNT To provide resources to implement projects and methods for meeting the state's water needs.
+CWCB WATER SUPPLY RESERVE FUND To provide resources to implement projects and methods for meeting the state's water needs.
 Grants only Public entities, and a wide range of private entities, including for-profit corporations.
 Subject to appropriation.
 Need applicant description Background statement Scope of work 6 month/final reports Anytime during the fiscal year.
 Allocations made at CWCB bi-monthly board meetings.